Trauma Course - Prato Masterclass Series

 A/Prof Mathew has been successfully involved in Trauma systems development across Asia in countries like India, Sri Lanka, China and Saudi Arabia.
 He was the Australian lead of the successfully completed Australia- India Trauma System Collaboration which involved systems development, registry development and technology development.
 He has worked as a consultant in trauma systems development.

-Dr Claire Richmond
+Dr Clare Richmond

 Dr Clare Richmond is an emergency physician who provides critical care anywhere in her role a s pre-hospital and retrieval medicine specialist with NSW Ambulance, where she is Supervisor of Medical Training and a State Retrieval Consultant.
 On other days, Clare can be found in the emergency department at Royal Prince Alfred Hospital, asking her team ‘what do you want to learn about today?’ musing the same thoughts for her own time, seeking always to discover.
 She enjoys educating multidisciplinary clinicians for Sydney HEMS, Sydney Clinical Skills and Simulation Centre, the University of Sydney and at the courses and conferences across the globe.